• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 BBQ jackfruit sandwich on a plate served with coleslaw.

 When I first became vegan, I was not fond of jackfruit.
 Similar to tofu, at the time, it seemed slimy and disgusting.
 Of course, it had nothing to do with the jackfruit or the tofu; it was me.
 I didn't know how to cook jackfruit or tofu, for that matter.
 But, as time progressed I learned, I am now obsessed with both.
-And with all obsessions comes insanely good food like this BBQ jackfruit recipe.
+And with all obsessions comes insanely good food like this vegan BBQ jackfruit recipe.

 What is Jackfruit?